Imagine if mankind turned from destructive pursuits to focus on positive achievements. This day is coming!

 Ishmael Beah’s story is an exception to the rule.
 Most children ensnared in war’s vicious cycle do not escape.

-These heart-rending statistics make even the coldest hearts cry out for peace!
+This heart-rending predicament should make even the most hawkish minds cry out for peace!

 Finally, there is the loss of money due to conflict.
 For the Allies, the price of World War I was $195 billion.
 This amounts to about $3 trillion in today’s dollars!
 The cost for the Axis powers was over $86 billion—or around $1.3 trillion today.
 To further understand the size of these figures, Germany finally paid off its debt from the first world war in September 2010.